winton12345/continue-configurations/README.md

 ---

+# 0. Prerequisites
+Before you start:

+1. Download and install Visual Studio Code.

+2. Install the Continue extension in VS Code (search “Continue” in the Extensions Marketplace).

+Without VS Code and the Continue extension, you won’t have the .continue folder or config.yaml file.
+---

 ## 1. Locate the `.continue` folder (Continue configuration)

 Continue stores its global settings inside a hidden folder named `.continue` in your **user directory**.